The Word is Catholic! If you look carefully you can see how images from Catholicism are used to spell the word Catholic.

 The Crosier represents the letter L

-As the shepherd of his people, the bishop carries a staff - or CROSIER - during Mass or other official ceremonies.
+As the shepherd of his people, the bishop carries a staff called a crosier during Mass or other official ceremonies.
 The top is curved like a hook, symbolizing the bishop’s obligation to draw back those “sheep” who stray from the faith.
 The rod represents his obligation to stand as a firm support for the faithful in his flock.